-Not too long ago, when you came out to someone as a lesbian, you would often receive the response, But you can’t be a lesbian!
-You don’t look like one!
-I am never quite sure how to respond to that remark, but I am always sure it was not a compliment.
-We all know that lesbians differ in appearance as much as any heterosexual woman.
-However, it can be fun to play with the stereotypes.
+Not too long ago, you would often receive the response when you came out to someone as a lesbian, but you can’t be a lesbian!
+You’re not looking like one!
+I’m never quite sure how to answer that remark, but I’m sure it wasn’t a compliment at all.
+We all understand that the appearance of lesbians is as different as any heterosexual female.
+Playing with the stereotypes, though, can be enjoyable.

-This woman generally wears her hair very short, can be fairly box’ish in build and/or muscular.
-She would never be seen in make-up or dresses, but if the situation demands it, she looks quite uncomfortable — almost like a man-in-drag.
-Her stride is very masculine and purposeful.
-Overall, a butch woman has a very take-charge attitude and personality, and does not take any guff from anyone — other than her lover, but that is another issue entirely.
+This female usually wears her hair very short, in build and/or muscular can be relatively box’ish.
+She would never be seen in make-up or clothes, but if it is demanded by the scenario, she looks awkward— almost like a man-in-drag.
+Her step is very purposeful and masculine.
+Overall, a butch woman has a very take-up approach and character, and takes no guff from anyone else— other than her lover, but that’s quite another problem.

-This woman tends to wear make-up and dress in a very feminine manner.
-Some believe that the lipstick lesbian is experimenting sexuallyand will return to the safety of a heterosexual life.
+This female tends to wear a very feminine way of wearing make-up and dress.
+Some think the lipstick lesbian is having sexual experiments and will return to a heterosexual life’s safety.

-Most often found in colleges, this woman dates men and has physical relationships with her roommates or friends.
-When one of her roommates / friends falls in love with her, she will declare she is not a lesbian— she likes men!
-This one leaves broken hearts in her wake.
+This female dates males most often in schools and has physical interactions with her roommates or friends.
+When one of her roommates / friends loves her, she will declare that she is not a lesbian— she loves males!
+This one leaves in her wake broken hearts.

 Until next time…